 Data I collect is stored in a MySQL database hosted on a DigitalOcean Virtual Private Server (VPS) located in the United States.
 This database only permits connections from Ghost and Umami, which run locally on the same machine.
 Root access to the VPS and database is disabled.
 As Ghost uses magic links, no member passwords are stored in the database.

-I retain data only for as long as necessary to fulfill the functions of my website.
+I retain data only for as long as necessary to fulfil the functions of my website.
 If I don't need it, I delete it.

-A Cookie is a small piece of data stored on your device by my website.
+A Cookie is a small piece of data stored on your device by the websites you visit.

-Additionally, my payment provider, Stripe may store cookies on your device to facilitate payment.
+My payment provider, Stripe, may store cookies on your device to facilitate payment.